CSS-Windows/WindowsDiag/ADS/AD_GetRemoteToken/readme.md

 GetRemoteToken dumps security tokens of AD domain member machines and users on the target/resource machine without knowing the password of client machines or users.
 GetRemoteToken can be used to dump the token of AD domain member machines and users.
 It must be executed on domain joined machine.
-The tool also works over forest trust and displays also Kerberos claims.
+The tool works within a single forest and also over forest trust.
+GetRemoteToken will display Kerberos claims (if there are any) in token.
 Output resembles to whoami output (it is intentional), but it does not require interactive logon and knowledge of user's or machine's password.